 Deep Sleep by Herbs, Etc. is designed to help with difficulties falling asleep, staying asleep or for low-quality sleep.

 Sleep Formula by Pharmaca, containing melatonin, 5HTP and L-theanine, has worked well for many people.

 You may also want to try an eye mask and/or earplugs to block out unwanted sounds or sights.
 The Bucky Forty Blinks Eye Mask is one of my favorites because it’s contoured to relieve pressure against the eyes.

 The Problem: Digestive issues

 Different foods, whether they’re too rich or just something you’re not used to eating, can also play a big part in the health of your digestive system.

 Bring along more potent digestive enzymes in case you’re headed somewhere where you know the food is more challenging for your digestion.
-I like Megazymes by MegaFood, Digest Gold or Digest Spectrum by Enzymedica, Advanced Enzyme System by Rainbow Light or Complete Digestion by Enzyme Science.
+I like MegaFlora by MegaFood, Digest Gold or Digest Spectrum by Enzymedica or Advanced Enzyme System by Rainbow Light.

 Probiotics are always recommended when traveling to promote a healthy immune system and optimal digestion (see Traveler’s Diarrhea for shelf-stable recommendations).
 Begin taking probiotics a few weeks before travel to allow time for colonization in the gut.
 A belly with a powerful amount of microbial flora will protect you against harmful bacteria and viruses, helping you to stay strong and healthy during your travels.